-Full Hanjin ship can not dock because there's no plan to leave
+Full Hanjin ship can't dock without plan to leave

-Failed South Korean cargo line Hanjin Shipping Co Ltd has found the money to unload a full container ship waiting outside a New York-area port.
-But there is another problem: once unloaded, the empty vessel may not be able to go back out to sea.
+Failed South Korean cargo line Hanjin Shipping Co Ltd found the money to unload a full container ship waiting outside a New York-area port.
+But before the vessel was allowed to dock, it faced another problem: a plan to get back out to sea.

 The predicament of the Hanjin Miami, one of 10 U.S.-bound ships stranded by the Hanjin bankruptcy, illustrates one way that disputes over ships, ocean containers and even truck trailers to haul the shipping boxes have stranded at sea some $14 billion of goods around the world.